 You will then reach a small bus terminal which is found on your right.
 Keep driving straight ahead for about two minutes until you see a Hindu temple on your left and a cemetery further ahead (also on your left).
 The road becomes quite bumpy here but still manageable with a small car.

-There’s no parking lot at Tamarind Falls but you can instead leave your car on the side of the road next to the cemetery.
+There’s no parking lot at Tamarind Falls but you can leave your car on the side of the road next to the cemetery (exact GPS location).

-The trailhead is found opposite the cemetery along a path between the sugar cane fields.
+The trailhead (exact GPS location) is found a few meters from the cemetery, along a path between the sugar cane fields.

 Is there an entrance fee to Tamarind Falls?